Wyze Thermostat and C-wire (What You Need To Know?).

 1. Detach your existing thermostat from the wall, you’ll see different wires connected to the labeled terminal.

-2. you’ll see different letters like R, Rc, Rh, G, W, Y each one of these has its own function but if you see a wire connected to the C terminal that means you have a C-wire.
+2. You’ll see different letters like R, Rc, Rh, G, W, Y each one of these has its own function but if you see a wire connected to the C terminal that means you have a C-wire.

 3. Sometimes you’ll not see the C-wire but it can be found tucked behind the back of the thermostat.